"Stu's business acumen and congenial no-nonsense approach deliver efficient and effective results."

 - identify and minimize unavoidable risks

-- catch details you might otherwise miss
+- catch important details that might otherwise be missed

-- identify significant provisions that are missing
+- add significant provisions that are missing

 Reviewing a proposed lease on your own can be very costly if it results in: